 Jakeb now works for one of Australia’s finest chefs, Andrew McConnell, at the Builders Arms Hotel, in Fitzroy.
 Andrew’s been described as a ‘shrewd businessman with an innate ability to pick the next big dining trend before it’s a trend.’
 So Jakeb is in the very best company and possible learning environment to go on and do even greater things.
 ‘I’m so lucky to be surrounded by great mentors.
-Every day I learn something new and am pushed to expand my knowledge and skillset.’
+Every day I learn something new and am pushed to expand my knowledge and skill set.’

 ‘I can’t recommend Melbourne Polytechnic highly enough.
 Since studying here so many doors have opened for me, I’ve learnt so much, made great friends and had some awesome experiences.
 I really look forward to completing my course here.’

-In 2019, the Cert III in Commercial Cookery (NON-Apprenticeship) is offered tuition free as part of the Victorian Government’s suite of FREE TAFE courses.
+The Cert III in Commercial Cookery (NON-Apprenticeship) is offered tuition free as part of the Victorian Government’s suite of FREE TAFE courses.
 Have a look at our website for a list of FREE TAFE courses, or head to the Hospitality or Commercial Cookery pages for more information and book yourself into an Information and Enrolment session for the course you’re interested in.